Laura's back to grooving' on Hero De Facto this week, only to have my life become...complicated.

 So what's the Y writer to do?
 Listen.
 You never know.
 Maybe the X writer really does have a cool, new idea that will work for you.

-Then my Murphy-curse turned on Laura.
+Then my Murphy-curse turned on Xxxxx.
 She's moving this week.
 Trust me, there's a long, involved story that's not mine to tell.
 Anyway, the poor gal's a little upset about missing a deadline, so please think good thoughts for her!

 Will it be out this summer?
 Hell, yes!
 We're looking for a new cover artist.
 (P.S.
 If you are, or you know someone who is, a comic book artist, we'd love to see your portfolio!)
 The formatter and proofreader are lined up.
 And we have a detailed outline, so it's just a matter of finishing the last ten (or so?) chapters.